 (1) Timing.
 No later than 14 days after the Early Meeting, the parties must file a Joint Report and a Proposed Scheduling Order.
 The attorneys of record and all unrepresented parties who have appeared in the action are jointly responsible for attempting in good faith to agree on a Proposed Scheduling Order, and for filing the Joint Report and the Proposed Scheduling Order with the court.
 The court must issue a Scheduling Order as soon as practicable either after receiving the parties' Joint Report and Proposed Scheduling Order or after holding a Scheduling Conference.

 (2) Content of Joint Report.
 The Joint Report must state--to the extent practicable--the parties' positions on the subjects set forth in Rule 16(b)(2) and (c)(3) and must attach a proposed Scheduling Order.
 The parties are not required to describe their Early Meeting in the Joint Report, but may do so.
 Any summary must describe the case with respect to the characteristics in Rule 26.2(b) and (c) to be used in assigning cases to a discovery tier, and must set forth any agreements the parties have reached to streamline the case.
 In the Joint Report, the parties are not permitted to discuss or criticize the rejection of proposed agreements or to argue that the other party has taken unreasonable positions.
 Unless ordered by the court, a summary must not exceed 4 pages of text, which length must be split evenly between separate statements of the parties if they do not agree on the summary's contents.
-The Joint Report must attach a good faith consultation certificate under Rule 7.1(h) and certify that the parties conferred regarding the subjects set forth in Rule 16(b)(2) and (c)(3).
+The Joint Report must certify that the parties conferred in good faith, either in person or by telephone as required by Rule 7.1(h), regarding the subjects set forth in Rule 16(b)(2) and (c)(3).

 (I) unless the court orders otherwise for good cause, a deadline for holding a Rule 16.1 settlement conference or private mediation to occur no more than 15 months after the action commenced, but in no event later than 60 days after the date discovery is set to complete consistent with the discovery tier to which the case is assigned under Rule 26.2(f);